Longview (song)

 "Longview" is a song by American rock band Green Day, released as their debut single.
 It is the fourth track on the band's third studio album, Dookie (1994).
-"Longview" was serviced to US radio on February 1, 1994, and was physically released on June 6, 1994, by Reprise and WEA International.
+"Longview" was serviced to US radio on February 1, 1994, and was physically released on May 23, 1994.
 The song was the band's first single to top the Billboard Modern Rock Tracks chart in the US.
 The music video for the song received heavy airplay on MTV and is largely credited for breaking Green Day into mainstream popularity.
 It was directed by Bay Area music video director Mark Kohr, who later collaborated with the band on future music videos.

 In 1995, Green Day received four Grammy Award nominations, including Best Hard Rock Performance for "Longview".
 The song was ranked at number three on the list of the "Best Singles of 1994" by Rolling Stone.

 Concept

 The song describes intense boredom and frustration with an inability to self-actualize.
 Lyrically, the song is about a day spent sitting around the house, doing absolutely nothing of importance and masturbating until the days are no longer fun.
-Bassist Mike Dirnt has stated that the famous bass line intro to this song was written one night while he was high on LSD.
+Bassist Mike Dirnt has stated that the famous bass line intro to this song was written one night while he was high on LSD/Acid.

+Billie Joe Armstrong would later feel guilty about the "My mother says to get a job, but she don't like the one she's got" line, because it's actually a lie; his mother, a waitress, actually did like her job, and continued to serve diners long after the point at which her son could pay for her lifestyle.

 The song is named after the city of Longview, Washington.
 The band's lead vocalist and guitarist, Billie Joe Armstrong, stated on Twitter, "Our friend/roadie Kaz Hope, suggested we call our song Longview because the 1st time we played [it] was in Longview Washington in spring 1992."

 The band had planned their tour using booking tool BYOFL (Book Your Own Fucking Life) and hooked up with Cafe Forum, a venue in Longview, and/or a local band called the Jimmies who both offered a practice pad as a place to sleep for touring bands were listed in this Maximum Rock N Roll Zine’s side project telephone directory and tour planning book which was published annually listing contacts and locations of possible places to crash and notes on how to DIY plan a tour for a punk band.
 This listed a local venue called the Cafe Forum which is where the band played.
 They were also on tour with Aaron Cometbus, drummer for Crimpshrine and author of Cometbus fanzine, a long going punkrock zine from the Berkeley scene, his handing out those zines acted to connect Berkeley punk with the broader DIY scene which paved the path for many many other bands to come.